Catafrancia123/PB95-PyToBasic/README.md

 a, b = input()
 ```

-If you need to get integer from input, you can use alias for it, since there's no type convertion in PBasic.
+If you need to get an integer from input, you can use an alias for it, since there's no type conversion in PBasic.

 ```python
 from src.aliases import int_input